 Stick with solid colors and small scale patterns or prints.
 For example, if you like polka dots or floral prints, that’s totally fine.
 Just make sure they’re small in scale (small dots or flowers).

 Need some stylish inspiration?
-Here are some men of modest height wearing shorts the right way:
+Here are some examples of guys looking great in shorts:

 If you’re looking to revamp your shorts collection and find a new brand that’s perfect for you, I recommend ordering a few pairs off this list.